Chrismettal/PedalDev/README.md

 The design is split into two boards, a lower and an upper one.
 The lower PCB handles all of the I/O, switching, and power stuff, while the upper one focuses on the individual effect.
 The two boards plug together and fit neatly inside a commonly used Hammond 1590B.
 For each finished design there is also a PCB frontpanel so I don't have to deal with any actual design work and can just hide my designs behind technical looking stuff.
 The actual boards take full advantage of modern SMD components for optimal space usage.

 All designs build up from the same template to allow rapid creation of new designs as well as saving time on recurring steps.
 There are even various protoboard variants of the upper PCB fitting the same template, to make boutique one-off designs more convenient and robust.
+For every design you will find the full KiCAD project including schematic and production files like **BOM, Gerbers and PCBA place files** in their respective project folders. (`/pcb/*`)

 For easy mechanical manufacturing a 3D printable drilling template is provided.
 There is also a 3D printable design of the full stompbox similar to the 1590B with all ports "predrilled".
 A plastic case is not super recommended though and should only be used for quick testing.
-Conductive spray paint as shielding on the inside is also recommended when using the 3D printed case.
+Conductive spray paint as shielding on the inside is also recommended when using the 3D printed case. (`/3d/*`)

 Parts marked with ":construction:" are work in progress and not fully verified yet.

 ---

-Individual boards as well as some kits will be stocked at Tindie!
+Individual boards, predrilled cases as well as kits will be stocked at Tindie!

 <a href="https://www.tindie.com/stores/binary-6/?ref=offsite_badges&utm_source=sellers_Chrismettal&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>